SS Eastland: Memorials

 A marker commemorating the accident was dedicated on 4 June 1989.
 This marker was reported stolen on April 26, 2000, and a replacement marker was installed and dedicated on 24 July 2003.

-As of 2016, plans exist for a permanent outdoor exhibit with a proposed name of "At The River's Edge".
-This exhibit would be located along the portion of the Chicago Riverwalk adjacent to the site of the disaster and is planned to consist of panels with text and images.

-On July 12, 2015, 100 years after the disaster, a memorial to the dead was dedicated at Bohemian National Cemetery in Chicago.
+On July 12, 2015, 100 years after the disaster, a memorial to the dead in the form of a large ship wheel was dedicated at Bohemian National Cemetery in Chicago.

 In popular culture

 The disaster was incorporated into the 1999 series premiere of the Disney Channel original series So Weird, in which teenage paranormal enthusiast Fiona Phillips encounters the ghost of a boy who drowned.

 In 2012, Chicago's Lookingglass Theatre produced a musical entitled Eastland: A New Musical, written by Andy White and scored by Ben Collins-Sussman and Andre Pluess.

 The Eastland disaster is also pivotal to the story of one family told in the play/musical Failure: A Love Story, written by Philip Dawkins, which premiered in Chicago in 2012 at Victory Gardens Theater.
 The play premiered in Los Angeles on 24 July 2015, the 100th anniversary of the tragedy.
 The play was again staged in Chicago at the Oil Lamp Theater and was nominated for multiple awards.

 In 2024, Chicago's Neo-Futurists produced a puppetry show based on the disaster entitled Switchboard.